- Consent Privacy Notice

 THE TRURO DIOCESAN GUILD OF RINGERS

-The purpose of collecting your name, your role in the Guild, email address and telephone number is to display them on the Guild web site in order to enable contact to be made by anyone wishing to do so having visited the web site.
+Your name, role in the Guild, address, email address and telephone number is collected to display them on the Guild web site in order to enable contact to be made by Guild members who will have logged in to see your data.

 The legal basis for doing this rests upon you consenting to this.